scotthmccoy/scotthmccoy.github.io/_posts/2024-04-25-exiftool-and-command-line-swift.md

-This command line swift script consumes a text file containing output from exiftool and sorts photos by distance to provided GPS coordinates
+This command line swift script consumes a text file containing output from exiftool and sorts photos by distance to provided GPS coordinates.
+The conversion of GPS degrees to miles is interesting.

+TODO:
+1. It can handle about 22 photos per second on my laptop which is pretty slow with a large photo library, so it could probably use a status bar like this one: https://github.com/jkandzi/Progress.swift/blob/master/Sources/Progress.swift
+2. It'd be nice if it could limit the output to photos within a distance of the location, maybe a half mile by default
+3. It'd be especially nice if it would copy the matching photos to a directory

 ```
 #!/usr/bin/swift